Skip to main content

 2. When to report business transactions

-On our Report Transactions screen, you can report business transactions paid from or deposited in accounts which are not connected to our banking integration.
+Using our Report Transactions tool on the Transactions screen, you can report business transactions paid from or deposited in accounts which are not connected to our banking integration.
 Here are the most common examples of when you should be recording business transactions:

-If any of the above cases apply, you can use our Report Transactions page to add the transactions to your books.
+If any of the above cases apply, click on +Report transaction to add the transactions to your books.

 Note: If there are a lot of transactions to report, you can share a CSV file instead and we can help you upload it as a credit card (which we can deactivate post-upload so it won’t impact your books moving forward).